 Her essays and articles have been published in a range of magazines, journals, and newspapers, including Crikey, The AgeThe Australian and The Melbourne Magazine.

-She has twice been awarded fellowships at Varuna, the National Writers’ House, most recently in 2020 for her novel The Campers, which will be published by Allen & Unwin in early 2025.
+She has twice been awarded fellowships at Varuna, the National Writers’ House, most recently in for her novel The Campers.